 Really, the only regret that I have is making her room too dark.
-I was told your baby’s room should be pitch black… Like, if you put your hand in front of your face and can see it, it’s not dark enough.
-That’s one thing I wish I hadn’t done.
-I wish she had learned to fall asleep with a little bit of light in her room because it makes traveling even more difficult.
+I was told your baby's room should be pitch black… Like, put your hand in front of your face and you shouldn't see it.
+That's one thing I wish I hadn't done.
+I wish she had learned to fall asleep with a little bit of light in her room because it makes traveling a bit more difficult.

 What you need for a nursery with no crib:

 You can do a twin or a full.
-If you want to just go for the full and then that can be their bed when they’re older, great!
-I’d suggest adding a rug or play mat next to the bed.
-Babe will eventually roll out, typically they’re just fine and they learn quickly where the edge of the bed is!
+If you want to just go for the full and then that can be their bed when they're older, great!
+I'd suggest adding a high pile rug or play mat (we use a camping mat we had) next to the bed.
+Babe will eventually roll out, it's not very high, they're just fine and they learn quickly where the edge of the bed is!

 or Mattress topper